verrazzano/docs/content/en/docs/guides/oam-application-deployment-guide.md

             name: http
 ```

-A brief description of each field in the model:
+A brief description of each field of the component:

-* `apiVersion` - Version of the model custom resource definition
+* `apiVersion` - Version of the component custom resource definition
-* `kind` - Standard name of the model custom resource definition
+* `kind` - Standard name of the component custom resource definition
-* `metadata.name` - The name used to create the model's custom resource
+* `metadata.name` - The name used to create the component's custom resource
-* `metadata.namespace` - The namespace used to create this model's custom resource
+* `metadata.namespace` - The namespace used to create this component's custom resource
 * `spec.workload.kind` - `ContainerizedWorkload` defines a stateless workload of Kubernetes
 * `spec.workload.spec.containers` - The implementation containers
 * `spec.workload.spec.containers.ports` - Ports exposed by the container